 When you start to consider the bigger picture, you can understand how both humans and search engines might find your website through blog content, and how lucrative that might be.

 What's more, Google places more importance on websites that are regularly updated, have more relevant content related to its main keyword or theme, and have more web visitors.
-So the more you blog, the more traffic you attract and the more Google sees you as important, thus rewarding you with better rankings in its listings.
+So the more you blog, the more traffic you attract and the more Google sees you as necessary, thus rewarding you with better rankings in its listings.
 It's a win-win situation.

 Find great things to blog about

 Not sure where to begin?
-There are plenty of things you can write about – the key thing to remember is to stick to your own theme, and produce content that people will actually want to read.
+There are plenty of things you can write about – the key thing to remember is to stick to your theme, and produce content that people will want to read.
 If you're struggling for ideas, the following sources can help inspire your next blog post:

-Twitter continues to be one of the best free resources for discovering trending topics and carving our your own content plan.
+Twitter continues to be one of the best free resources for discovering trending topics and carving our your content plan.
 See what people are talking about the most and consider how you can write about it.
 Are there any common problems you can help address?
 Or interesting news stories that you could jump on?

 Google on its own can offer a few great ideas for fresh content.
-Just start typing a question that you think your audience might want to learn more about, and you'll discover plenty of popular content on the very subject.
+Just start typing a question that you think your audience might want to learn more about, and you'll discover plenty of accessible content on the very subject.
 What are people finding valuable?
 Can you add something to the conversation?
 Or has the topic been done to death, and it's time to find a new angle?
 Google will help you craft the right theme.

 Create an editorial calendar

-Or what about the key events and exhibitions that your target audience might find important?
+Or what about the key events and exhibitions that your target audience might find valuable?
 For example, if you work in the interiors sector – you should be aware of Sleep, Clerkenwell Design Week, London Design Festival, Maison&Objet, Salon del Mobile, and many more.
 These all pose opportunities to create and share content that others may find valuable.

 How will you organise your calendar?
 Excel spreadsheets are perfectly acceptable.
 Or you could use any of the following to get organised: